lluque42/drip_irrigation_controller/README.md

 incoming messages.
 A set of message formats define commands and responses that may be sent to the controller and back.

-The messages are plain-text ASCII, human readable, NUL-terminated C string, that is, a string sent as the payload of the UDP datagram.
+The messages are plain-text ASCII, human readable, strings (without the NUL termination), that is, a string sent as the payload of the UDP datagram.

 A simple, dirty client (and a server) written to debug this program is included as a git sub-module in: